 Controversy about the Bible and inerrancy

-Let’s look at nine historical stages and eight Statements of Faith about Scripture.
+Let’s look at nine historical stages and several Statements of Faith about Scripture.

 This article also partly keeps track of the author-administrator’s journey through the battle for the Bible.